BHFock/git-cl/docs/paper.md

 ### 2.5 Positioning of git-cl

 git-cl occupies a distinct position among these approaches.
 It provides the named, persistent grouping of Subversion's changelists, adapted for Git's distributed model.
-Unlike native Git mechanisms, it maintains organisational context across sessions without requiring branches, stashes, or separate working directories.
-Unlike IDE changelists, its metadata is terminal-native and stored within the `.git` directory, accessible regardless of editor or interface.
+It maintains organisational context across sessions — without requiring files to be committed to a branch, shelved in the stash, or separated into worktrees.

 Table 1 summarises the key differences.